 6 My days are swifter than a weaver's shuttle; they come to an end without hope.
 7 Remember that my life is like the wind; I shall not see happiness again.

-Such is the plight of the world resulting from the corruption of original sin and personal sin.
-No one can escape the struggle that makes man's entire life a battle against sin: "The whole of man's history has been the story of dour combat with the powers of evil, stretching, so our Lord tells us, from the very dawn of history until the last day.
+Such is the plight of the world resulting from the corruption of original sin (CCC 215, 390, 397-98, 404, 412) and personal sin (CCC 1852, 1868).
+No one can escape the struggle that makes the life of every human a battle against sin: "The whole of man's history has been the story of dour combat with the powers of evil, stretching, so our Lord tells us, from the very dawn of history until the last day.
 Finding himself in the midst of the battlefield, man has to struggle to do what is right, and it is at great cost to himself, and aided by God's grace, that he succeeds in achieving his own inner integrity" (Gaudium et spes, 37; CCC 409).

 Job's experience was the human condition before the Incarnation of the Christ.
-There was no hope of Heaven that had been closed to man since the Fall (CCC 536, 633).
-But with the coming of the Redeemer-Messiah, the way to Heaven was opened (Mt 3:16; CCC 1026).
-Mankind received the hope of eternal life and the promise that those who suffer because of injustice in the world will receive God's mercy and justice.
+There was no hope of Heaven since the Fall of Adam closed Heaven, and death consigned all humans to the abode of the dead, Sheol in Hebrew (CCC 536, 633).
+However, with the baptism of the Redeemer-Messiah, St. Mark dramatically describes Heaven as "torn open" (Mk 1:10; CCC 1026).
+In Christ, humanity received the hope of eternal life and the promise that those who suffer because of injustice in the world will receive God's mercy and justice.